ltpitt/bash-network-repair-automation/README.md

-# Raspberry Pi (and GNU / Linux) - Wifi Repair Automation
+# Raspberry Pi / Linux Network Repair Automation
-> This bash script checks the health status for wireless internet connection and, if it is failing, tries to fix it.
+> This bash script checks the health status for either wired or wireless internet connection and, if it is failing, tries to fix it.

 ## Prerequisite - Mandatory

-- Download and install fping:
-`sudo apt-get install fping -y`

-## Prerequisite - Optional

-- Ifupdown isn't compatible with udev and on some systems (e.g. your NAS OS) it may not be a good idea replacing it.
-The script will detect automatically ifupdown and will work also if it is not installed.
-In the next releases of this script ifupdown usage will be deprecated.
-`sudo apt-get install ifupdown -y`
+You at least need the "ping" command which should exist on most systems which already have networking.
+If not the following should get you there:

+`apt-get install -y iputils-ping`

 ## How to use